deanpettinga/rnaseq_workflow/to-do.md

-# To-Do
+## To-Do
-## Updates to make this work on Savio

-## Updates to make this work for helianthus.
-  * [ ] update modules to either savio modules or conda env
+  * [x] update modules to either savio modules or conda env
-  * [ ] enable reference-specific alignments.
+  * [x] enable reference-specific alignments.

+## Issues
+  * Are the genes
+  * Arikara/Nebraska have different gene number
+    - learn how this may have come to be...
+    - meanwhile move forward with edgeR analysis.